 private land conservation

 The Rocky Mountain Trench has been identified as an area of significant ecological value, both because it is a major migration corridor between two large protected areas, and because it contains the most productive and diverse habitat for a number of plant and animal species.
 Although there are a number of large protected areas in the region, most of them are situated at high elevations.
-The more highly productive ecosystems at lower elevations are significantly underrepresented within the current protected areas system.
+The more highly productive ecosystems at lower elevations are significantly underrepresented within the current protected areas system

 With the vast majority of ecologically significant low-elevation habitat in the Robson Valley privately owned, no legislative mechanism exists to ensure its protection.
 Voluntary measures such as conservation covenants and stewardship agreements thus present the most promising approaches for protecting ecologically valuable private lands.